 Course materials will be available on the resource page.
 A book of MATH 170 Calculus Outline Notes is available free online, and a bound, printed copy is available for purchase from the Print Shop.

-Required Text by James Stewart, metric edition 7e (available from the Book Store)
+Supplementary text (optional), by James Stewart, metric edition 7e (available from the Book Store)

 Useful references: Several standard texts are suitable for reference.
 For example:

 - Algebra, Geometry and Trigonometry by M.V.
 Sweet

 - Elementary Linear Algebra (Applications version) by H. Anton and C. Rorres (7th edition)

 - Introductory Linear Algebra (with applications) by B. Kolman (6th edition)